itaikatz/itaikatz.github.io/_posts/2017-03-29-topography.md

 1. Create a heightmap

-The first step is to download the data, which comes in the form of "tiles" of approximately 300,000 km^2.
-A complete map of Costa Rica spans four tiles: srtm_19_10.tif, srtm_20_10.tif, srtm_19_11.tif, and srtm_20_11.tif.
+The first step is to download the data, which comes in the form of "tiles" of approximately 300,000 km<sup>2</sup>.
+A complete map of Costa Rica spans four tiles:

 <style>

 #image_grid {
-  width: 50%;
+  width: 75%;
   margin: 0 auto;
   overflow: hidden;
 }